How to Fix a Hip Shift in a Squat

 Mobility Deficits Leading to a Hip Shift

-If you have a hip shift, almost no matter what weights on the bar or what spot variation you’re doing, then we need to address your squat mobility.
-So we are going to look at the ankles and hip range of motion.
+If you have a hip shift, almost no matter what weight on the bar or what spot variation you’re doing, we need to address your squat mobility.
+So we will look at the range of motion of the ankles and hips.

 Ankle Mobility

-I’m going to look at how much hip external rotation of her hip she has and how much hip internal rotation she has.
-And we’re going to look at that on both sides and compare on both sides.
+I will look at how much hip external rotation of her hip she has and how much hip internal rotation she has.
+And we will look at that on both sides and compare on both sides.
 And very often, you’ll notice that one of those hips has more or less one of those angles, and working on your mobility specifically to which is different and asymmetrical side to side will also often help correct that hip shift in the squat.

 Hip Shift in a Squat Review